Personal trainer who caught wife having sex with homeless man says he's worried about women's health | Federal District

 Man beats homeless man after catching him having sex with his wife, in DF

-Security cameras captured the moment when personal trainer Eduardo Alves found his wife and the homeless man having sex in the family car, on Tuesday night (8), in Planaltina (see video above).
+Security cameras captured the moment when personal trainer Eduardo Alves found his wife and the homeless man having sex inside the family car, on Tuesday night (8), in Planaltina (see video above).

 The images show that Eduardo pulled the man out of the vehicle and assaulted him.
 The personal trainer told police that he thought his wife was being raped, and said she faces “psychological problems”.